sasilver75/obsidian/Llama 2.md

 > "LLaMA-2-chat-70B was known to be a very disliked model."
 > - Nate Lambert, "Frontiers in Synthetic Data" article
+>  "LLaMA 1 and LLAMa 2 were quite mid, but then LLaMA 3 got pretty good."
+>  - Yi Tay, Chief Scientist @ Reka, Latent Space interview

 ----